r0mainK/advent/README.md

 python3 script_name.py
 ```

 The scripts _should_ run with any version of Python 3.6 or above, no external library required.
 If you want to use your data instead of mine for a given day, simply replace it in the appropriate file.
 I will include a script for each part except in the case where the script for the second part involves only appending code to the one for the first.
-Any code reused often will be place in the utils directory (e.g. the IntCode Machine of 2019).
+Any code reused often will be placed in the `utils` directory of the given year (e.g. the IntCode Machine of 2019).

 ## Index